irfansharif/irfansharif.github.io/content/meta/_index.md

 <figure><img src="/img/about/face.jpg" class="face-wide"/></figure>

 I'm still trying to figure out the kind of writing I want to publish here.
-Roughly what I'm thinking is 'notes on engineering for my younger self', where that could be as recent as six months ago.
-I have two brothers who are also in software (they have no personalities of their own, like all younger siblings); I'm thinking a lot of my writing will be directed at them?
+Roughly what I'm thinking is _notes on engineering for my younger self_, where that could be as recent as six months ago.
+I have two brothers who are also in software (with no personalities of their own, like all younger siblings); I'm thinking a lot of my writing will be directed at them?
 If that sounds like something you'd want in your inbox, [let me know](/newsletter).